CAForge/.github/profile/README.md

 ## Repository Standards

-We aim for every repo in this org to have:
+Every repo in this org aims for:

 - [x] Dockerized local setup
 - [x] A clear README (setup + architecture)